Home Remedies and Natural Cures

 Kava

 Kava has been used for centuries in the Pacific Islands as a beverage to relieve stress.
-Because of its ability to help people relax and unwind, Kava is commonly used as a mild sedative to treat a stress and anxiety.
+Because of its ability to help people relax and unwind, it is commonly used as a mild sedative to treat a stress and anxiety.
 Used in moderation, it is a safe and effective alternative to prescription stress medications.

-Scientific Name
+Kava Scientific Name

 Piper methysticum